maestro-server/webdocs/docs/developer/architecture/reports_app.rst

 Reports app, generate reports

-- Understand complex queries and generate reports
+- Parse complex queries and generate reports
 - Manage storage and control each technical flow
 - Transform in artifact pdf, csv or json